 The aim of this course is to provide the students with the working knowledge and fundamental principles of management related to pharmacy practice leadership.
 During this course, students are exposed to various administrative skills, strategic planning, motivational theories and risk management, which enable them to efficiently manage health care sectors.
-This course also covers the introduction of macoeconomics pharmacoeconomics, need and practice of pharmacoeconomic analyses in drug management, basic types of pharmacoeconomic analyses, drug utilization studies.

-Pharmacy Automation & Informatics Course Code: CP720 Credit Hours: 2+0 This course will be conducted in collaboration with automation industry to introduce the concept of automation in pharmacy like robotic pharmacy, use of mobile health tools, clinical software applications ("clinical apps"), and other associated devices used by clinicians and patients for patient care.
-This course ac equaints with cyber-security syste ms and procedures for vulnerabilities.
-This course also supports key decision-making roles for pharmacists in the planning, selection, design, implementation, and maintenance of medication-use informa ition systems, electronic health re cords.
+Pharmacy Automation & Informatics Course Code: CP720 Credit Hours: 2+0

+This course will be conducted in collaboration with automation industry to introduce the concept of automation in pharmacy like robotic pharmacy, use of mobile health tools, clinical software applications ("clinical apps"), and other associated devices used by clinicians and patients for patient care.
+This course acquaints with cyber-security systems and procedures for vulnerabilities.
+This course also supports key decision-making roles for pharmacists in the planning, selection, design, implementation, and maintenance of medication-use information systems, electronic health records.

-Professional Practice Experience (PPE) - Credit Hours: 20
+Professional Practice Experience (PPE) - Credit Hours: 24